abhishek-c-p/abhishek-c-p.github.io/resources/lab-notes.md

 This process is called **diffusion**, the transfer of particles from a region of higher concentration to a region of lower concentration.
 Diffusion occurs due to the underlying random, or Brownian, motion of the particles.

-What would be an appropriate way to measure diffusion?
-We know diffusion depends on time, so we need a measure that captures how far particles spread as time passes.

 A naive idea is to take the average displacement of all the particles from the initial point.
 But since diffusion is a random walk, each particle has an equal chance of moving left or right.
 When we add up all these displacements, they cancel out, and the average displacement is always close to zero.
 So the simple arithmetic mean is a poor choice.

 Instead, we use the **root mean square (RMS) displacement**, which is a statistical mean: